rdwrome/261sp23/100ControlFlow/Assignment-Pyramid.md

 						Buzz
 </pre>

-## Documenation
-- Document the making of BOTH programs as specified in the syllabus.
+3. SUBMIT (as a link in the OL to an assignment folder in *your* GitHub repository):
+	- Your two .py files
+	- A documentation file (in Markdown as an .md file!) that includes information about both .py files as outlined in the syllabus.